Skip to main content

 Appeal Rights and Contesting Unfair Fines

 If you've received a parking fine in Cranbrook, you have clear rights to appeal the decision.
 The Shire of Cranbrook allows residents and visitors to request an internal review of their fines through a structured process.
 This transparent approach ensures fair treatment for all parties involved.
-Parking fine appeals can be initiated by visiting the Shire Office at 19 Gathorne Street or contacting them directly with your infringement details.
+Parking fine appeals can be initiated by contacting the Shire Office directly with your infringement details.
 The process requires submitting evidence supporting your case, such as photographs or witness statements proving permit display or legitimate parking.

 The internal review typically takes 14–28 days, during which council staff examine your circumstances objectively.
 If you remain unsatisfied with the outcome, escalation to a tribunal allows formal hearing procedures.
 This secondary avenue ensures genuine justice and protects your interests comprehensively.
 No booking fees apply to either process, and you'll receive support from real council staff throughout.
 For comprehensive details on navigating parking violations, explore the parking enforcement across suburbs for local context.
 Tribunal-level appeals provide independent assessment by neutral adjudicators, making this option valuable for serious disputes.